Xtuden-com/django-property/readme.md

 The AWS_* settings need to map to a bucket IAM user to upload images etc as the site uses remote hosting for these

+The EMAIL_* settings relate to sending email

+The DEFAULT_FROM_EMAIL is the default email address used if you don't provide another in Django

+The DO_NOT_REPLY_EMAIL is and address used for for emails you don't want people to reply to.

 Styles etc
 -----